 Stripe Capital is the business lending division of online payment processor Stripe.
-Much like their POS service, Stripe Capital’s primary goal is simplicity, particularly in regards to applying for and paying back business loans.
+Much like their POS service, Stripe Capital’s primary goal is simplicity, particularly regarding applying and paying back business loans.

 However, Stripe Capital is designed for a particular type of business.
 And compared to traditional business lending options, the criteria Stripe uses to determine borrowing amounts and rates are somewhat challenging to understand.
 But if you belong to Stripe Capital’s target audience, this may very well be the most accessible and affordable option at your disposal.